-James Gillick is an English artist based in Lincolnshire in England.
-He is a Catholic and largely self taught (although he has the advantage of coming from a family of working artists).
-His Catholicism informs his work and he consciously paints in the baroque style .
+He is largely self taught (although he has the advantage of coming from a family of working artists) and his Catholicism informs his work – he consciously paints in the baroque style .
 I am particularly fond of his still lives.

 When we look at any scene, we do not take it all in, in a single glance.
 Rather the eye, which has an angle of focus of only about 15 degrees roves around the scene, gathering information that is stored in the memory.
 We tend naturally to spend more time on those aspects of what is in front of us that we are most interested in and so we have most information about those areas.
 Those areas that are of less interest we pass over quickly.
 At any moment, the image on the retina of the eye has a central region that is in sharp focus, and has the greater colour.
 Peripheral vision is, in contrast, blurred and depleted of colour (the cells in that part of the retina can only transmit tonal information).
 The reason that we are not conscious of this is that the picture we see in our mind’s eye is supplemented by information given to it by the brain and which is supplied by the memory.
 If the memory does not have information about this particular scene, then the brain will supplement the picture, so to speak, with what it feels ought to be there based upon what has been seen in elsewhere.
 This is usually pretty reliable, but not always.
 (Illusionists manipulate this, for example, by tricking the mind to supply a picture of something that isn’t there.)